Civilians flee as two big Syria battles enter decisive phases

 The government launched its offensive on eastern Ghouta a month ago, and Turkey began its cross-border assault in Afrin in January.
 In both cases, hundreds of thousands of civilians have been trapped inside encircled pockets on the battlefield.

 Backed by Russia and Iran, government forces have thrust deep into eastern Ghouta on the capital’s outskirts, splintering the rebel enclave into three separate zones.
-The United Nations believes up to 400,000 people have been trapped in the densely populated farms and satellite towns, short of food and medicine.
+The United Nations believes up to 400,000 people have been trapped in the Ghouta’s satellite towns and farmland, short of food and medicine.

-For the first time in the month since the government unleashed the Ghouta offensive, one of the deadliest of the war, residents are fleeing in their thousands, carrying children and belongings on foot from rebel territory to government positions.
+For the first time in the month since the government unleashed the Ghouta offensive, one of the deadliest of the war, residents are fleeing in their thousands, carrying children and belongings on foot to government positions.

+An estimated 12,000-16,000 people had left eastern Ghouta in recent days, while fighting in the Afrin region had reportedly displaced more than 48,000, said Linda Tom, a spokeswoman for the U.N. humanitarian affairs office (OCHA) in Syria.

+The Syrian army and allied forces have recaptured 70 percent of the territory that was under insurgent control in the enclave, it said on Friday.

 Moscow and Damascus accuse the rebels of having forced people to stay in harm’s way as human shields.
 The rebels deny this and say the government aims to depopulate opposition areas.

-The Observatory said air strikes in eastern Ghouta killed 64 people, including 13 children, in the town of Kafr Batna and another 12 people nearby on Friday.
-It said Russian aircraft had carried out the strikes.
-Syrians believe they can distinguish Russian aircraft from those of the Syrian army because the Russians fly at higher altitude.
+The Observatory said air strikes in eastern Ghouta killed 80 people, including 14 children, in the towns of Kafr Batna, Saqba and Harasta on Friday.

-Syrian State TV broadcast footage of men, women and children walking along a dirt road near the town of Hammouriyeh, many of them carrying bags, to escape rebel towns.
-Some waved to the camera and said the rebels had stopped them from leaving.
+Syrian State TV broadcast footage of men, women and children walking along a dirt road near the town of Hammouriyeh, many of them carrying bags, to leave rebel towns.
+Some waved to the camera and said the factions had stopped them from going out.

 Russian news agencies reported that more than 4,000 people had come out on Friday.

-A humanitarian spokeswoman for the United Nations in Damascus said the actual number of people who had exited eastern Ghouta so far was not known and neither were the destinations of all evacuees.
-The U.N. had not observed the evacuations, but was visiting shelters where some of the people were arriving.

-The Istanbul-based spokesman for Failaq al-Rahman, the rebel faction controling the pocket that has seen the exodus, has said civilians’ safety could not be guaranteed in government areas.
+The Istanbul-based spokesman for Failaq al-Rahman, the rebel faction controlling the pocket that has seen the exodus, says the safety of civilians could not be guaranteed in government areas.

 The mayor of the nearby army-held town of Adra, Jassem al-Mahmoud, said around 5,000 people were sheltering there so far and as many as 50,000 were expected, who would be guaranteed food and medical help.